-Your BMR is the number of calories you burn per day at rest before we consider exercise.
-To calculate this with greater accuracy, you need to understand your ‘fat free mass’ weight.
+Your BMR is the number of calories you burn per day at rest before we consider exercise, and your TDEE also factors in the number of calories you burn during exercise.
+To calculate these figures with greater accuracy, you need to understand your ‘fat free mass’ weight.
 To do this, you need to have an idea of your body fat %, which I am sure is something you have no doubt heard before.

 Equilibrium: Setting your calories at equilibrium means you will be consuming the same, or similar, number of calories per day to what you are burning.
 This is for anyone wanting to stay the same weight.